sandeshbhatta495/Methods-of-Approximation/README.md

-# 🔢 Numerical Methods Lab – MATLAB/Python-Based Solvers
+# 🔢 Numerical Methods(above the theory) – MATLAB/Python-Based Solvers

 This repository is a comprehensive collection of **Numerical Methods algorithms**, implemented and documented for practical understanding and lab-based application.
 From solving linear systems to approximating integrals and ODEs, this repo covers it all with clean, testable code and theory-backed documentation.